wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 Choreo is a cloud-native low-code engineering platform that allows you to create APIs, API Proxies, triggers, and scheduled tasks to implement your integration solution.

+!!! tip
+        Take a look at the [Choreo playlist](https://youtube.com/playlist?list=PLdjnDnxI3SA85otCxxvyGBJp5Bc19NpaS) for video tutorials that guide you through the steps to create, publish, deploy, consume, and observe your APIs.

 This quick start guide walks you through the steps to create, develop, publish, deploy, and invoke a REST API using Choreo.

 ## Create your first REST API